How45/ProjectOpenGL/README.md

-# ProjectOpenGL
-# A progject during my work exeriance
+# A render of a Square, whiles working for a work experiance in the summer back in 2018